bemot/tutorials/0_GitGithub_Workflow.md

 commands in git.
 You can also have a look on ‘git cheat sheets’ like
 <https://about.gitlab.com/images/press/git-cheat-sheet.pdf>.

-Here we just want to draw your attention to: - the branching workfow, we are kindly ask you to use and - the various working areas of the git workflow.
+Here we just want to draw your attention to: - the branching workflow, we kindly ask you to use and - the various working areas of the git workflow.

 <img src="figures/git_basics.png" width="100%" style="display: block; margin: auto;" />

-Git wil help you not only to push changes to your remote repositories to version control them, you will also locally controll your development
+Git wil help you not only to push changes to your remote repositories to version control them, you will also locally control your development
 steps:

   - When you introduce changes at your working directory, you can mark